Criticism of the Unification Church in Japan: Revocation of religious corporation status

 In contrast to previous instances where dissolution orders were pursued due to criminal convictions, this is the first instance of a religious organization being subjected to such an order without a criminal conviction.
 Before this, only two religious organizations faced dissolution proceedings initiated by the government: Aum Shinrikyo in 1996, concerning its involvement in the 1995 Tokyo subway sarin gas attack, and Wakayama Myōkakuji in 2002, for fraud conviction.
 These cases were subjected to legal proceedings lasting 7 months and 3 years, respectively.

 Should the court approve the dissolution order, the Unification Church will lose its tax benefits associated with registered religious organizations.
 Despite this, the Unification Church can continue its operations and missionary activities within Japan under the constitutionally granted freedom of religion.
 However, the Japan Times editor believed that such an order would damage the Unification Church's reputation.

 The church has indicated its intention to contest the charge and dissolution order through legal means, asserting that they will do so thoroughly.
 The church also contended that the ministry's exercise of the right to question against them was illegal.

 On 7 March 2024, while the court hearing for the dissolution case was still ongoing, the Japanese government, under the new law passed in December 2023, approved a plan to subject the church to stricter monitoring of its assets in anticipation of providing relief to victims of unfair solicitation.

 On 25 March 2025, the Tokyo District Count upheld the dissolution order, but the church immediately appealed the ruling to the Tokyo High Court.
+The Tokyo High Court upheld the District Court's ruling to dissolve the church on 4 March 2026.
+The church appealed to the Supreme Court of Japan, where the court upheld the High Court's ruling on 22 June 2026.